ideadesignmedia/memory-mcp/README.md

 - Uses `sqlite3` (async) for broad prebuilt support; no brittle native build steps.
 - Optional FTS5 indexing for better search; falls back to `LIKE` when unavailable.
 - Input validation and sane limits to guard against oversized payloads.
+- Auto-generates semantic embeddings via OpenAI when a key is provided; otherwise falls back to text-only scoring.

 ## Install / Run